IA174: Fundaments of Cryptography

 Teacher's material

-The slides can be found in this folder in IS.
+The slides can be found in study materials in IS.
 There are two sub-folders: Before lecture contains slides in the form in which I bring them to the lecture.
 A sort of "early access" to those who want to have a paper/electronic copy of slides during the lecture.
-At the start of the course, the folder will contain slides from the previous year, though be aware that I will continually update and correct them and the final version might appear only shortly before the lecture.
-The Annotated sub-folder contains slides with my tablet annotations from the lecture (provided that the tech in D3 will be stable enough to let me connect my tablet, otherwise I'll resort to good old blackboard).
+The Annotated sub-folder contains slides with my tablet annotations from the lecture (provided that the tech in the lecture room will be stable enough to let me connect my tablet, otherwise I'll resort to good old blackboard).
 These will be uploaded continually throughout the semester.

 I will also try to publish pointer's to individual slides in the interactive syllabus, though this will likely happen with some delay.